Heraeus Invests in French Solar Manufacturing Startup Holosolis to Support 5GW Module Assembly Plant

 Christian Neumann of Heraeus expressed their commitment to the venture, stating, “Heraeus will supply HoloSolis with the latest metallisation technologies, a key element in the production of a photovoltaic cell.
 We will also play an active role on the board of directors, providing advice, experience, and expertise.”

 Recent months have seen mounting concerns within the European PV manufacturing sector regarding supply chain diversity and resilience.
-The European Solar Manufacturing Council (ESMC) issued an open letter urging the to implement protective measures to safeguard the industry against the pressure from low-priced Chinese imports.
+The European Solar Manufacturing Council (ESMC) issued an open letter urging the European Union to implement protective measures to safeguard the industry against the pressure from low-priced Chinese imports.

 ESMC also issued another letter calling for the prohibition of solar modules produced with forced labor from entering Europe.
 As a response to these concerns, two European Union committees have submitted a draft regulation aimed at banning products associated with forced labor from entering the European market.